martialblog/docker-limesurvey/README.md

 To preserve the uploaded files assign the upload folder into a volume.
 See *docker-compose.yml* for example.

-Path: */var/www/html/upload/surveys*
+Path: `/var/www/html/upload/surveys`

 **Hint**: The mounted directory must be owned by the webserver user (e.g. www-data)

-# LimeSurvey Configuration
+# LimeSurvey configuration

 The entrypoint will create a new config.php if none is provided and run the LimeSurvey command line interface for installation.